 Supporting disabled staff during COVID-19 - what we learned from shielding

 During the pandemic, isolation, disconnect, disrupted routines both at home and in the workplace and diminished services have greatly impacted the lives and mental wellbeing of people with disabilities.

 Our new podcast shares experiences of NHS staff who were shielding during the COVID-19 pandemic, learn about the adjustments they received and how this improved their wellbeing.

 In April 2019, the WDES was implemented to help foster a better understanding of the issues faced by disabled staff and the inequalities they experience, compared to non-disabled colleagues.
 NHS trusts are required to report each year and publish a WDES annual report containing their data, and action plan.

 Since the introduction of the WDES there is an increasing focus on how NHS employers can improve the career and workplace experiences of disabled staff.

 Learn more about the WDES and access our suite of resources which include videos, blogs, case studies, webinar recordings and guidance.

 Health passports allow individuals to record details about their disability, health condition or learning disability.

 Over the last few years, diverse health passports have been developed by NHS trusts to allow disabled staff in agreement with their line managers to record and share the details of the reasonable adjustments they need at work.
 In addition, to enable safe and rapid staff movements between NHS organisations.

-One example is the editable health passport developed by NHS Employers for individuals working in the NHS with a disability, long term health condition, mental health issue or learning disability/difficulty.
+One example is the editable health passport (PDF) developed by NHS Employers for individuals working in the NHS with a disability, long term health condition, mental health issue or learning disability/difficulty.